 “Literate and melodic, these songs are worth a listen for those who appreciate a healthy dose of substance, but also want a mix of traditional roots and an invigorating style….Their repertoire strikes a fine balance of original songs and more obscure folk songs, resurrected from deep folk vaults.” – The Big Takeover

 “As someone whose formative musical years were filled with the music of The Levellers, The Men They Couldn’t Hang and The Pogues, and from there a further wealth of fire-brand troubadours from Billy Bragg back to Ewan MacColl, my first reaction upon hearing River Drivers is …’why have I not heard this band before?'” – Dancing About Architecture

 “…times may change, but we remain inherently, irrevocably human.
 And this is human music.
 So it is important that some artists work to keep traditional music alive and sing the very human songs which mark our history.
-One such band…the River Drivers, has recently released its debut, self-titled full-length album, and it is certainly one deserving mention.” –No Depression
+One such band…the River Drivers, has recently released its debut, self-titled full-length album, and it is certainly one deserving mention.” –

 “…raw, organic and expressive elements of traditional music… artistic quality and powerful conveyances… a traditional Celtic and folk quartet the River Drivers has recently released its debut, employing acoustic instrumentation and rousing vocals…” –Examiner

 “…meaty chorus singing… Dubliners territory… these are hearty items… from a band who obviously have a passion for their repertoire.” –fRoots (May 2015, No. 383)

 “….a rousing mix of rebel inspired folk music reminiscent of The Wolfe Tones at their best….
 They deliver their material with a raw and honest intensity….
 This is a late night, raise the roof type outing, delivered with an energy fitting to such occasions.” –TradConnect